FichteFoll/advent-of-code/2023/README.md

 bit was actually pretty fun to implement.
 Two edge cases bit me hard in part 2, but I'm pretty satisfied with the result.

+### Day 08

+Part one was fairly straight forward.
+Part two had me questioning at various times whether my mental model for detecting the loops was correct, after I had already found out that brute-forcing is not an option, until I just implemented it to see if it works.
+I eventually made some assumptions on the input (guarded by an `assert`) to simplify the implementation, which makes the example not pass but it matters not.